getlantern/geneva-cli/README.md

 You can test or rather verify that the intercept mode is running by simply running it with a validated strategy.
 The output should show that packets are being rerouted.
 You can monitor your adapter in [WireShark](https://www.wireshark.org/) and you should notice a huge uptick in packets being sent from your adapter.

+You can predict what the wireshark output should look like using the [Geneva documentation](https://github.com/getlantern/geneva?tab=readme-ov-file#strategies-forests-and-action-trees), each strategy will look different.
+The default strategy will take all incoming tcp packets and split them in half, on wireshark you should twice as many outgoing packets

-You can run `go test -c; .\geneva-cli.test.exe` to run some unit tests, currently there is only tests for validating strategies.txt
+You can run `go test -c; .\geneva-cli.test.exe` to run unit tests

 ## How to install as service